Time-Critical Adversarial Influence Blocking Maximization: Methodology

 \subsection{Bidirectional Influence Sampling (BIS)}

-Bidirectional Influence Sampling (BIS) is a hybrid approach that contains Forward Influence Sampling (FIS) and Reverse Influence Sampling (RIS).
-This integration enables more accurate identification of positive seed nodes that are strategically positioned to block the influence spread initiated by known negative seeds in the network.
+\textit{Bidirectional Influence Sampling} (BIS) is a hybrid framework that integrates \textit{Forward Influence Sampling} (FIS) and \textit{Reverse Influence Sampling} (RIS).
+By leveraging the complementary strengths of both strategies, BIS enables the precise identification of positive seeds capable of effectively intercepting the influence spread initiated by known negative seeds.